annamads/beauty_startup_supply_chain_analysis/README.md

 - Haircare demonstrates production bottleneck risk, with high production volume, poor quality metrics, and longest lead times, with a tradeoff of lowest operational cost.
 ### Inventory Management
 - Cosmetics and haircare demonstrate overstock inefficiency, with haircare demonstrating a higher level of risk.
-- Skincare demonstrates fulfillment bottleneck risk due to high stockout risk, large order sizes, highest level of product sold, and longer lead times.
+- Skincare demonstrates fulfillment bottleneck risk due to high stockout risk, higher average units ordered, highest level of product sold, and longer lead times.
 ### Logistics
 - Route A is associated with highest SKUs & lowest cost, but longer shipping times, and Route C supports the lowest SKUs with higher cost but faster shipping, suggesting a potential priority for low cost over shipping speed.
 Route B supports a high number of SKUs with both moderate cost and shipping time when compared to Routes A and C.
 - Carrier B demonstrates strongest logistical performance with highest SKUs, low cost, and fastest shipping, though KPI differences are modest between carriers.